Course Descriptions: Specialization in Somatic Studies

 Students in this course develop a thorough understanding of the functional organization of the brain and how it is relevant for healing practices.
 Students will familiarize themselves with the language of neuroscience in order to be able to read and interpret ongoing research in neurobiology, the neuroscience of affect and emotion, behavioral genetics, functional neuroanatomy, and developmental science.
 They will be introduced to the methodologies of neuroscience focusing on studies using fMRI and EEG equipment.

 This course will examine the neuroscience and related brain/mind/body correlations that underlie the various dimensions of consciousness, including: time, thought, body, emotion, and intersubjectivity.
 The emergence of the self through the integrated experience of these dimensions of consciousness and its relationship to the development of major brain networks during childhood and adolescence will be described.
 Also discussed will be the neuroscience underlying alterations in each of these dimensions of consciousness, as frequently observed in various forms of psychopathology, and their importance in the healing practice.

 History of Healing Traditions I: Ancient Greece: A Model of Integrative Medicine

 DPS 710, 2 units

-The birth of modern western medicine is attributed to Hippocrates because he was the first to define the clinical approach that today in turn defines modern medicine.
+The birth of modern western medicine is attributed to Hippocrates because he was the first to define the clinical approach that today, in turn, defines modern medicine.
 Hippocrates was the first to offer causal and somatic explanations instead of attributing all sickness to divine intervention.
-Nevertheless, on the island of Cos and Delos, where Hippocratic medicine was put into practice, other influences prevailed.
-For example, the mythological figures of Asclepius and his daughters were revered as the symbol of another form of healing that Hippocrates himself found essential to restore health.
+Nevertheless, on the islands of Cos and Delos, where Hippocratic medicine was put into practice, other influences prevailed.
+For example, the mythological figures of Asklepios and his daughters were revered as the symbols of another form of healing that Hippocrates himself found essential to restore health.
 Students will examine how this model still offers inspiration for rethinking integrative medicine.

 DPS 750, 2 units